786RY9/Visualizing-Decision-Trees-with-DTreeViz-in-Python/README.md

 # Visualizing-Decision-Trees-with-DTreeViz-in-Python
 This project uses dtreeviz to visualize decision trees, showing key techniques for interpreting decision-making in machine learning.
 Through detailed graphics of node splits, leaf predictions, and class probabilities, it illustrates model behavior and feature importance, enhancing understanding of decision paths in binary classification.
+## Simply Run the .ipnb in Jupyter Notebook or Any IDE which can work with Python